How do we find the shortest time to complete a project of dependent tasks?

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-The minimum completion time is the length of the longest (critical) path through the network, found by a forward scan.
+The minimum completion time is the length of the longest (critical) path, found by a forward scan.

 Reducing a task's duration only shortens the project if that task lies on the critical path.

-Task G has slack: its earliest start time and latest start time differ, so it is a non-critical activity.
-Because G is not on the critical path, speeding it up only increases G's float; it does not change the earliest finish time at the end node.
+Task G has float (its earliest and latest start times differ), so it is non-critical.
+Speeding it up only increases G's float and does not change the earliest finish at the end node.

-The minimum completion time is determined solely by the critical path, so the claim is incorrect.
-Shortening a non-critical task such as G has no effect on the overall project duration.
+The minimum completion time is set solely by the critical path, so the claim is incorrect.
+The mark is for this reasoning.

-This means task J can be delayed by up to 4 days without delaying completion of the whole project.
-A correct answer states the slack as 4 days, with the subtraction shown.
+So task J can be delayed by up to 4 days without delaying the whole project.
+The mark is for the subtraction giving 4 days.